ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    EXTRA-TEXT field.
 DNS clients SHOULD handle both plaintext and structured content.
 The client attempts to parse the EXTRA-TEXT field as I-JSON.
 If parsing fails or the content is not valid I-JSON, the client MUST treat the data as invalid, MUST NOT process it according to this specification.
 The client MAY instead process the EXTRA-TEXT field as unstructured text as specified in {{!RFC8914}}.

-3. The DNS response MUST also contain an EDE code of "Blocked by Upstream DNS Server", "Blocked", "Censored" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.
+3. The DNS response MUST also contain an EDE code of "Blocked by Upstream DNS Server", "Blocked", "Censored", or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.

 4. If the JSON object contains an "s" field and the sub-error code